Cookie Preferences

 Ground-breaking hybrid system

-Ethereal has since logged several hundred thousand miles traversing the oceans.
+Ethereal has since logged several hundred thousand miles traversing the oceans (and was overlooked by Feadship just a few years after her launch: link).
 She can be propelled by sail, by mechanical propulsion, or be powered by her stored energy source.
 In addition to the sailing systems and anchoring functions, her entire domestic load can draw its power from the same set of batteries.
-The world’s first hybrid superyacht is launched (in 2008) and was overlooked just a few years later: link

 Image Sustainability